 The Convertible Debentures are convertible at the option of the holders thereof into units at any time after October 31, 2019 at a conversion price of CAD\$0.40 per unit for a total 12,470,730 units of the Company.
 Each unit consists of one common share and one common share purchase warrant.
 Each common share purchase warrant entitles the holder to purchase one common share of the Company at a price of CAD\$0.50 per share for a period of two years from the date upon which the convertible debenture is converted into units.
-Upon completing the sale of DenseLight and receiving the full sale proceeds of \$26,000,000, holders of Convertible Debentures will have the right to cause the Company to repurchase the Convertible Debentures at face value, subject to certain restrictions.
+Upon completing the sale of DenseLight and receiving the full sale proceeds, holders of Convertible Debentures will have the right to cause the Company to repurchase the Convertible Debentures at face value, subject to certain restrictions.
 The Convertible Debentures are governed by a trust indenture between the Company and TSX Trust Company as trustee.
-The Company has not notified the trustee or the holders of the debentures that the sale of DenseLight has been completed and will not do so until the final payment of \$5,000,000 is received from the Buyers, which is expected on or before May 31, 2020.
+The Company has notified the trustee and the holders of the debentures that the sale of DenseLight has been completed and holders may, at their discretion, cause the Company to repurchase the Convertible debentures within the established repurchasing parameters.